|

 Photo: by Hamish Lindsay.

-After school, he studied at the Royal College of Science and Technology in Glasgow – now known as the University of Strathclyde.
+Ian studied at the Royal College of Science and Technology in Glasgow – now known as the University of Strathclyde.
 He graduated in 1959 with First Class Honours in Electrical Engineering.

 Ian’s graduation was followed by a period of Post Graduate research in electronics.

-And in 1965, came the big move all the way to Australia.
+However, in 1965, came the big move all the way to Australia.
 First of all, to the Aeronautical Research Laboratories at Fishermens Bend in Melbourne.

 There, Ian was an Experimental Officer, working on development of the Ikara Missile.

-But in 1972, after the last lunar landing, Apollo 17, Ian left Honeysuckle to become a Project Engineer in the Department of Defence.
+In 1972, after the last lunar landing, Apollo 17, Ian left Honeysuckle to become a Project Engineer in the Department of Defence.
 There he was involved in the design, construction and testing of the Barra Sonabuoy – a highly successful tool for detecting submarines.
 He later become the project's production manager, but – after almost six years in that position – Ian was lured back to Honeysuckle Creek – this time as the Station Director.

 By now, Honeysuckle was tracking unmanned spacecraft into Deep Space.
 Ian was Station Director from 1978 until the station closed in 1981.